Apartment and Resident Life

 Off-Campus Mavericks provides services and programming to support commuter students at UTA.
 Commuter students are invited to visit the Off-Campus Maverick Center in the Maverick Activities Center (MAC) every Monday for a free cup of coffee, or to participate in our Commuter Appreciation Days and the Commuter Engagement Incentive Program.
 The goal of Off-Campus Mavericks is to help commuter students enjoy an enriching college experience, which features active participation in campus life in addition to academic success.

-The Office for Students with Disabilities (OSD) assists students with disabilities to participate in the full spectrum of college life.
-OSD serves students using exemplary practices in assistive technology, disability counseling, and academic accommodations such as testing accommodations, sign language interpreters, volunteer note-takers, e-text, and auxiliary aids.
+The Student Access and Resource Center (SAR) assists students with disabilities to participate in the full spectrum of college life.
+The SAR serves students using exemplary practices in assistive technology, disability counseling, and academic accommodations such as testing accommodations, sign language interpreters, volunteer note-takers, e-text, and auxiliary aids.

 The Parent & Family Center